 What do you need?

-All you need to play Classic Mahjong is a Mahjong set consisting of 136 tiles, a pair of dice, and a Mahjong Table.
-Classic Mahjong is a 4-player game, though different player counts are possible.
+All you need to play this game is a Mahjong set consisting of 136 tiles, a pair of dice, and a Mahjong Table.
+In general, it is a is a 4-player game, though different player counts are possible.
 This guide focuses on the 4-player mode, though for lower player counts, the same steps apply.

 The Mahjong Tiles